 We hopped into the next ropeway and beheld quite a sight!
 No, not the stunning lake we had anticipated thanks to the glossy brochures – it was rendered near invisible in the fog – but the fact that in July we were to step into snow.
 I was in raptures!
 If you didn’t know, I am a sucker for snow and from jetting across different time and climate zones, I have become basically immune to any feeling for time and place.
 Snow in July on usually sunny mountain glades?
 I see no problem with that.

 We did some lake location guessing (it was a dam, so the edges were at least clearly marked and it couldn’t just ‘run away’) and then headed for the warming pool with a mountain view before getting ready for the Shakespeare in the Mountains performance.
-At the same time, the mountain city of Bludenz was celebrating its Woodstock festival with local rock bands and dancing off all the carbs they had gained during the previous food festival (if you don’t visit the region of Vorarlberg during a festival, you are missing out).
+At the same time, the mountain city of Bludenz was celebrating its Woodstock festival with local rock bands.
+Perfect for dancing off all the carbs gained during the previous food festival.
+(If you don’t visit the region of Vorarlberg during a festival, you are missing out.)

 We were already running a bit late and were the last people to step into yet another ropeway.
 But the sight our sleepy eyes beheld was phenomenal.
 Blue mountains shrouded in burning clouds lit by a fiercely orange orb at the sharp edges of a nearby protruding valley.
 You know when I resort to my feebly prose skills, then it must be excessively lovely.

-After staring for a felt eternity, we raced through the now dark woods and towards the stage, where we thankfully received a couple of blankets and ordered a hot beverage and fell back into our seats.
+After staring for a felt eternity, we raced through the now dark woods and towards the stage.
+There, we thankfully received a couple of blankets and ordered a hot beverage and fell back into our seats.
 It can get cold on the mountains even if the excellent and often hilarious performances will warm your heart.
-No need for fancy dresses (I still pity and wonder about the woman who chose to come in a short skirt and high heels).
+No need for fancy dresses.
+(I still pity and wonder about the woman who chose to come in a short skirt and high heels).

 If you felt like that was a pretty neat adventure – I certainly did – then just know this was only the first day in my 3 day trip.
 Have a peek at the other two days in my youtube video.
 Because I think it’s sometimes better to just see it for yourself than being told about it.
 Especially if you’re feeling lazy and don’t want to read so much.